 It is exciting to be part of a Preschool Program at Small Steps.
 Each day is filled with new possibilities for the curious preschooler.
-It is run at a 1:8 ratio.
+Age group: 2.5-4.5 years old, it is run at a 1:8 ratio.

 We follow the ELECT (Early Learning for Every Child Today) document for our programming.
 Our day consists of a combination of teacher planned and child directed activities.
 These activities are all based on the teacher's observations of the children.
 They reflect learning and skill building in the Domains of Social, Emotional, Communication, language and literacy, Cognitive and Physical.